 Use Sponsored Tweets/Posts on Twitter & Facebook

 You may have already noticed that the organic reach for your Facebook posts is trending toward zero.
-In addition to organic content promotion efforts, be sure to allocate some budget toward promoting your content with paid posts on Twitter and Facebook.
+In addition to organic content promotion efforts, be sure to allocate some budget toward promoting your content with paid Facebook posts and tweets.
 Sure, it’s not free but neither is content creation.

 Another critical content promotion channel is remarketing.
 Remember that the point of your content marketing and promotion efforts is to build your brand.
 Cookie everyone who reads your content and make sure they never forget about your brand, by chasing them across the Google Display Network with your image ads.